lbakala/mariadb-columnstore-docker/tx_sandbox/readme.md

-# MariaDB TS Sandbox Docker ImageDataset
+# MariaDB TX Sandbox Docker ImageDataset

 This sandbox data loaded in this doker image is based on procedural generated data representing a typical online bookstore data.
 The names of the books, authors and customers are all procedural generated.